julkhong/Data_Analysis-Fuel_Efficiency/README.md

 ## Tech/framework used
-No tech used for this case.
-Yet Python and R are useful when it comes to data analysis.
+Python and R are useful when it comes to data analysis.
 Framework wise, I use Jupyter Notebook for Python and R Studio for R.

 ## Features